henkejosh/Light-Backend-Framework/README.md

 ##Description
 A lightweight Ruby web framework that follows the MVC architecture pattern and utilizes basic meta-programming techniques to construct an ORM between Model classes and a PostgreSQL database.

-Additionally, I implemented two middlewares for running on Rack: Show Exceptions and Static Assets.
+Additionally, I implemented two simple Rack middlewares: Show Exceptions and Static Assets.

 ##Goals
 To improve my understanding of: